wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 WP e-Commerce Dynamic Gallery is 100% compatabile with [WP e-Commerce Grid View](http://wordpress.org/extend/plugins/wp-e-commerce-grid-view/)

+= Localization =

+English (default) - always include.
+.po file (wpsc_dgallery.po) in languages folder for translations.
+If you do a translation of this plugin for your site [please send it to us](http://a3rev.com/contact/) for inclusion in the plugins language folder.
+We'll acknowledge your work and link to your site.

+= Plugins Resources =

 [Pro Upgrade](http://a3rev.com/products-page/wp-e-commerce/wp-e-commerce-dynamic-gallery/) |
 [Plugin Documentation](http://docs.a3rev.com/user-guides/wp-e-commerce/wpec-dynamic-gallery/) |
 [Support](http://a3rev.com/products-page/wp-e-commerce/wp-e-commerce-dynamic-gallery/#help)

 == Installation ==